-Three tools are used to evaluate crop nutrient availability: soil analysis, plant analysis, and visual diagnosis of nutrient deficiencies.
-Soil analysis is used to predict the fertilizer requirement for a certain crop while the plant analysis is used to check the plant’s nutritional status.
-Based on what is seen with an understanding of specific plant nutrient deficiency symptomology, the visual diagnosis can be an important part of diagnosis and provide insights as to whether plant nutrition is actually involved.
-When these three tools are integrated, hopefully soil analysis and the application of appropriate lime and fertilizer rates will reduce nutrient limitations, while plant analysis based on either a routine sampling schedule or a visual problem diagnosis is used to document specific additional nutrient limitations.
+Three tools are used to evaluate crop nutrient availability: (1) soil analysis, (2) plant analysis, and (3) visual diagnosis of nutrient deficiencies.
+Soil analysis is used to predict the fertilizer requirement for a certain crop, while plant analysis is used to check the plant’s nutritional status.
+With an understanding of specific plant nutrient deficiency symptomology, the producer may make important visual diagnoses and gain insight on whether plant nutrition is actually involved.
+When the three evaluation tools are integrated, it is hoped that soil analysis and the application of appropriate lime and fertilizer rates will reduce nutrient limitations, while plant analysis based on either a routine sampling schedule or a visual problem diagnosis is used to document specific additional nutrient limitations.

-Nutrient deficiency occurs when one of the 17 plant essential nutrients is not available in sufficient quantity to meet the requirements of a growing plant.
-Producers, agricultural Extension agents, and crop consultants should be able to recognize the main symptoms of nutrient deficiencies.
+Nutrient deficiency occurs when 1 of the 17 essential plant nutrients is not available in sufficient quantity to meet the requirements of a growing plant.
+Producers, Extension agents, and crop consultants should be able to recognize the main symptoms of nutrient deficiencies.
 It is important to interpret the scenario correctly to determine if timely intervention can minimize current crop yield loss, or whether it is more effective to wait and resolve the nutritional problem for future crops.

-Each nutrient plays a different role in the plant and lack of a particular nutrient will first impair specific physiological processes that lead to a identifiable visual abnormality.
-Additionally, some nutrients are mobile in the plant while others have low mobility.
+Each nutrient plays a different role in the plant.
+Lack of a particular nutrient will first impair specific physiological processes that lead to an identifiable visual abnormality.
+In addition, some nutrients are mobile in the plant, while others have low mobility.
 When the uptake of a mobile nutrient decreases, it can be translocated from the older to the younger parts of the plant.
-As a consequence, for mobile nutrients (nitrogen, phosphorus, potassium, magnesium, molybdenum, and chlorine) deficiency symptoms appear first in older leaves, while for immobile nutrients (calcium, sulfur, iron, manganese, copper, zinc, and boron), symptoms appear first in the young leaves or rapidly forming reproductive tissues (flowers, fruits, seeds).
+As a consequence, deficiency symptoms appear first in older leaves for mobile nutrients such as nitrogen (N), phosphorus (P), potassium (K), magnesium (Mg), molybdenum (Mo), and chlorine (Cl).
+For immobile nutrients, symptoms appear first in the young leaves or rapidly forming reproductive tissues (flowers, fruits, and seeds).
+These immobile nutrients include calcium (Ca), sulfur (S), iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), and boron (B).

 Although the visual symptoms indicate that something is wrong with the crop, it may be difficult to correctly identify a specific nutritional cause.
-Limitations to visual symptoms include:
+Diagnosing via visual symptoms includes the following limitations:

-- Crops can present “hidden hunger,” where the nutrient is below the optimum level but there are not visual symptoms;
+- Crops can present “hidden hunger,” in which the nutrient is below the optimum level but there are no visual symptoms.

-- Deficiency of a certain nutrient can negatively affect the uptake of others.
+- Deficiency of a certain nutrient can negatively affect the uptake of other nutrients.
 Therefore, the visual symptoms can be misleading, pointing to the wrong factor.

-For these reasons, when plants with visual symptoms of nutrient deficiency are found in a field, it is very important to perform soil and tissue testing to correctly identify the problem.
+Due to these limitations, when plants with visual symptoms of nutrient deficiency are found in a field, it is very important to perform soil and tissue testing to correctly identify the problem.
 Nematode assay may be important too.
-In this factsheet, we present the main symptoms of magnesium deficiency in soybeans and the recommended management for North Carolina soils.
+In this factsheet, we present the main symptoms of Mg deficiency in soybeans and the recommended management for North Carolina soils.

-Management recommendations are based on experiments conducted on research stations and commercial farms in North Carolina and other regions.
-Producers wishing to conduct their own on-farm trials can utilize resources available through Cooperative Extension agents and NCDA&CS Regional Agronomists as well as precision technology to apply products and monitor crop yields.
-Such studies are most likely to provide useful information when they are planned following a few simple guidelines.
+Management recommendations are based on experiments conducted at research stations and commercial farms in North Carolina and other regions.
+Producers wishing to conduct their own on-farm trials can use resources available through Cooperative Extension agents and the North Carolina Department of Agriculture & Consumer Services (NCDA&CS) Regional Agronomists.
+They can also rely on precision technology to apply products and monitor crop yields.
+Such studies are most likely to provide useful information when they follow a few simple guidelines:

 - Fertilizer treatments should be compared to a “control,” usually an untreated area.

-- Treatments and controls should be replicated, which avoids the problem of basing conclusions on a single field area which may not be representative.
+- Treatments and controls should be replicated, which avoids the problem of basing conclusions on a single field area that may not be representative.

-- There should be random assignment of control and fertilizer treatments to field areas.
+- Control and fertilizer treatments should be randomly assigned to field areas.

-- Plant tissue sampling following foliar fertilizer application should allow adequate time for rain to wash the product off the leaf surfaces.
-Otherwise, laboratory results may suggest greater nutrient uptake even though the nutrients may not have moved into the plant.
+- Allow adequate time for rain to wash any foliar fertilizer off the leaf surfaces before taking any plant tissue samples.
+Otherwise, laboratory results may suggest greater nutrient uptake, even though the nutrients may not have moved into the plant.

-The use of dolomitic lime to neutralize the soil acidity in pH management typically supplies sufficient Magnesium (Mg) to avoid deficiency in North Carolina.
-Magnesium deficiency is often associated with low soil pH, especially in low CEC, coarse-textured soils.
+The use of dolomitic lime to neutralize the soil acidity in pH management typically supplies sufficient Mg to avoid deficiency in North Carolina.
+Magnesium deficiency is often associated with low soil pH, especially in coarse-textured soils with low cation exchange capacity (CEC).
 Magnesium deficiency may be induced if calcitic lime is used on a regular basis in low CEC soils with low reserves of Mg.
-It may also be induced by excessively high rates of gypsum application on low CEC soils when gypsum is being used for a soil conditioner.
+Deficiency may also be induced by excessively high rates of gypsum application on low CEC soils when gypsum is being used for a soil conditioner.

-Magnesium deficiency is first seen as interveinal chlorosis on older (lower) leaves.
+Magnesium deficiency is first seen as interveinal chlorosis on older (lower) leaves (Figure 1).

 Publication date: Dec.
 4, 2020